lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

   <p>Pink is for female climbers; blue for male; purple is for all climbers.</p>
 </aside>

 The <a href="https://strengthclimbing.com/finger-strength-analyzer/">Climbing Finger Strength Analyzer 2.0</a> takes finger strength and pull-up strength as inputs and estimates your V grade.
 I get a V4 estimate with a 51% probability of climbing V5 and the assessment that my "upper body strength is quite high compared to [my] finger strength" and to stop training it in favour of improving finger strength.
-That's with pull up strength roughly on par to finger strength (in the common protocols); if I increase finger strength by 1.5x then my "upper body strength is on par with [my] finger strength" and, up to 2x then my "upper body strength is slightly low compared to [my] finger strength".
-We'll come back to this ratio.

 Lattice Training has a free <a href="https://latticetraining.com/product/my-fingers/">finger assessment</a>: given your finger strength in your preferred grip (half crimp or open hand) for a 7s on a 20mm hang, they'll "compare your data to [their] models so you can find out how your finger strength compares to other similar climbers".
 After submitting my half crimp finger strength, weight and highest V grade within the last two years:

 > Your score of 121.8% bodyweight held makes you in the expected range for your bouldering grade.
 We would expect people at your grade, weight and gender to be scoring around the level you achieved.

-Is finger strength enough?
-Surely pull-up strength is also important, but how many reps?
-Just one (as in the 9c test) or as many as 5 (as in the survey data used here)?
+Are finger strength and pull-up strength enough?
+Half crimp or open hand?
+What edge and how long a hang?
+5s/20mm (9c test), 7s/20mm (Lattice) or 10s/18mm (this survey)?
+How many pull-up reps?
+Just one (9c test) or 5 (this survey)?
 Core strength is crucial, but how best is it assessed?
-There were many complaints about the difficulty jump from 20s of hanging L-sit to 5s of front lever in the 9c test.
+There are many complaints about going from a 20s hanging L-sit to a 5s front lever in the 9c test.

 Mobility is another important factor missing from the discussion so far and, sadly, also not in the dataset I'll be using.
-In an actual <a href="https://www.youtube.com/watch?v=AuOkMElNgtU">Lattice Training assessment</a>, of course they have tests of mobility: ankles (how far past your toes can your knee reach, at least 5", higher is better), hips (how close to the wall can your body with knees frogged, hip bone at most 10", lower is better), and shoulders (arms above the hard should pull to the ears, ideally past).
+In an actual <a href="https://www.youtube.com/watch?v=AuOkMElNgtU">Lattice Training assessment</a>, of course they have tests of mobility: ankles (how far past your toes can your knee reach, aim for at least 5", higher is better), hips (how close to the wall can your body with knees frogged, hip bone at most 10" from the wall, closer is better), and shoulders (arms above the head should pull beside the ears, ideally past them).
 The GB climbing team assessment, <a href="https://youtu.be/HRz65aplK7w?t=219">previewed by Hannah Morris</a>, tests shoulder mobility the same way, hip mobility in the same way but lying down, and ankle mobility entirely differently.
 They check how deeply you can squat with feet together; then, as a progression, if you can balance in and out of a pistol squat on each side.
 Because Hannah and her boyfriend weren't more flexible, we didn't see the full mobility progressions in the GB tests.

 While it's fun to reverse-engineer the trends behind the <a href="https://strengthclimbing.com/finger-strength-analyzer/">Climbing Finger Strength Analyzer 2.0</a>[^reverse], to fully explore what to assess in a boulderer, I'll analyse and model a <a href="https://docs.google.com/spreadsheets/u/0/d/1J6d45EqIlIsIqNdi2X-Zl-EGFxf9d9T3R_W55xrpEAs/edit">dataset</a> that includes many strength metrics, training habits and basic climber attributes[^otherdata].
 We'll see how to balance a strength profile, what progression of strength to expect going from V-lo through V-med to V-hi, what training gets suggested to improve, and that height and BMI both have a sweet spot, not too low, not too high.